 Hotel Balcón de Cazorla

-Hotel Balcón de Cazorla is a comfortable family run hotel which offers packed lunch for your hike and can help you with arranging tours.
-You can also enjoy the outdoors pool in the summer months, which even has its own café.
+Hotel Balcón de Cazorla is a comfortable family-run hotel that offers packed lunch for your hike and can help you with arranging tours.
+You can also enjoy the outdoor pool in the summer months, which even has its own café.

 Remember to follow the 7 Leave No Trace Principles when hiking.
 You can read more about them here